Whitecat18/Mavoc-Antivirus/README.md

 <details>
   <summary><b>Network <img width=18px src= "core/globe-grid.png" /></b></summary>
   <p>Network Protection contains a list of more than 42,000 malicious sites.
 When enabled, it blocks access to these sites.
-You can reset it to the default settings by choosing to disable network blocker.</p>
+You can reset it to the default settings by choosing to disable the network blocker.</p>
 </details>

 <details>